CassandraMaldonado/ML_customer_clustering/README.md

-Our goal is to develop a machine learning solution that identifies meaningful customer segments based on behavior, demographics, and preferences to enable targeted marketing strategies that maximize ROI.
+The goal is to develop a machine learning solution that identifies meaningful customer segments based on behavior, demographics, and preferences to enable targeted marketing strategies that maximize ROI.

 Objectives